 PROPOSED Safety Zone; Empire Wind 1 Wind Farm Project Area, Outer Continental Shelf, Lease OCS-A 0512, Offshore New York and New Jersey, Atlantic Ocean

-• Comments and related material must be received by the Coast Guard on or before November 21, 2024
+- Comments and related material were due to the Coast Guard on or before November 21, 2024

 Safety Zone; Revolution Wind Farm Project Area, Outer Continental Shelf, Lease OCS-A 0486, Offshore Rhode Island, Atlantic Ocean